Donders-Institute/bidscoin/docs/advanced.rst

 Customized template bidsmap
 ---------------------------

  The run-items in the default 'bidsmap_dccn' template bidsmap have source dictionary values that are tailored to MRI acquisitions in the Donders Institute.
-Hence, if you are using different protocol parameters that do not match with the template values, then your runs will initially be data (mis)typed by the bidsmapper as miscellaneous ``extra_data`` -- which you then need to correct afterwards yourself.
+Hence, if you are using different protocol parameters that do not match with the template values, then your runs will initially be data (mis)typed by the bidsmapper as miscellaneous 'extra_data' -- which you then need to correct afterwards yourself.
 To improve that initial data typing and further automate your workflow, you may consider creating your own customized template bidsmap.

 .. tip::
    Make a copy of the DCCN template (``[path_to_bidscoin]/heuristics/bidsmap_dccn.yaml``) as a starting point for your own template bidsmap, and adapt it to your environment